urho3d/urho3d/Readme.txt

 Urho3D uses cmake (http://www.cmake.org) to build.
 The process has two steps:

 1) Run cmake in the root directory with your preferred toolchain specified to generate the build files.
-Visual Studio 2008/2010 and MinGW have been tested.
-You can use the batch files provided (cmake_vs2008.bat, cmake_vs2010.bat and cmake_mingw.bat.)
+You can use the batch files or shell scripts provided.
+Use cmake_vs2008.bat, cmake_vs2010.bat or cmake_mingw.bat on Windows, and
+cmake_gcc.sh on Linux and Mac OS X.

 2) For Visual Studio, open Urho3D.sln and build the configuration(s) you like.
-For MinGW, execute make (by default, cmake_mingw.bat specifies to make a Release build.)
+For gcc, execute make (by default, cmake_mingw.bat or cmake_gcc.sh specify to make a Release build.)

 The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
-Shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.
-The debug executables of the tools will not have the _d postfix, to allow the asset build scripts to work in both debug & release builds.
+On Windows & Direct3D9, shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.

 After the build is complete, the programs can be run from the Bin directory.